What led us to redesign?

 Evolve shared components instead of creating new ones:

-Rather than introducing new campaign specific UI or assets, we partnered with design systems team and engineering to evolve existing shared components to support dynamic product logic.
+Rather than introducing new campaign specific UI or assets, we partnered with the design systems team and engineering to evolve existing shared components to support dynamic product logic.

 Navigating constraints: